Krmatlgn/jsGame/README.md

 This project is unlicensed and can be used, modified, and distributed freely by anyone.

-## Contributing Guidelines

-Contributing guidelines for those who wish to contribute can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Contact Information

 - For feedback or questions regarding the project, you can reach out via GitHub.